jgrodziski/metav/README.md

 # Metav

-Metav is a library that helps the release and versioning process of Clojure projects, particularly the one using [tools.deps](https://github.com/clojure/tools.deps.alpha).
+Metav is a library that helps the release and versioning process of Clojure projects, particularly the one using [tools.deps](https://github.com/clojure/tools.deps.alpha) and a _Monorepo_ style (see [Rationale](#rationale)).

 <div id="TOC">
 <ul>